Below are annotations for Providence, No. 2 “The Hook” (40 pages plus covers, cover date June 2015 – released July 8, 2015)

 - The town of Marblehead, Massachusetts was the real-life architectural inspiration for Lovecraft’s Innsmouth.

-- Japheph Colwen is Providence‘s analog for Joseph Curwen from Lovecraft’s The Case of Charles Dexter Ward.
+- Japheth Colwen is Providence‘s analog for Joseph Curwen from Lovecraft’s The Case of Charles Dexter Ward.
 Curwen is an evil wizard, described as “an astonishing, enigmatic, and obscurely horrible individual.“

-- Japheph Colwen’s youthful appearance echoes that of Joseph Curwen in The Case of Charles Dexter Ward.
+- Japheth Colwen’s youthful appearance echoes that of Joseph Curwen in The Case of Charles Dexter Ward.

 Pamphlet page